Roberts Restart Ready

 Wearing a face covering

 Limiting the size of gatherings

 Practicing good hygiene

 Reporting safety concerns by calling Campus Safety at 585-594-7777

 Complying with all new policies and procedures

 We are committed to walking this journey with you while helping you grow in a safe learning environment, but we can’t do it without your help and commitment to the Roberts Restart policies and procedures.As we begin this semester I want you to know that God has been in this place these past months and has never left us.
 Just as he has been faithful for generations, he will continue to guide us forward as we start the 2020-21 academic year.
 Because of that, I am excited to see what is ahead!With prayer and optimism,President Porterfield

 Watch the video below that defines the steps we should follow when coming to campus.

 Health and Safety Measures

 A safe and healthy environment to teach, learn, work and be in authentic community is our top priority.
-We will be enhancing sanitation efforts across campus and ask all to keep others in mind in order to ensure everyone’s safety.
-In coordination with federal, state and local guidance, we will ask you to practice physical distancing, wash your hands often, use hand sanitizer, maintain clean spaces and wear appropriate face coverings/masks (provided by the College for those who need them), among other best practices.
+We'll be enhancing sanitation efforts across campus and ask you to keep others in mind in order to ensure everyone’s safety.
+In coordination with federal, state and local guidance, we ask you to practice physical distancing, wash your hands often, use hand sanitizer, maintain clean spaces & wear appropriate face coverings/masks (College will provide for those who need them), among other best practices.